Approximating rough stochastic PDEs: Rough path estimates

+Here we have made use of the fact that the heat semigroup $S$ as well as the approximated heat semigroup $S_\eps$ commute with the spatial derivative.
+As above, we have used the notation

-Note that in \eref{e:epsiFP} we have included indices to capture the trilinear structure in the second term on the right-hand side.
-The linear algebra does not play a crucial role for our argument, and for simplicity we will omit the indices for most of the argument.
+Note that we have included indices to capture the trilinear structure in the second term on the right-hand side.
+The linear algebra does not play a crucial role for our argument, and as above we will omit the indices for most of the argument.